They’re dazzling, beautiful and permanently trending on social media.

 Try Whiteshell Provincial Park, Riding Mountain National Park or Pembina Valley Provincial Park for best viewing.

 Air Canada has daily direct flights from Sydney and Brisbane to Vancouver, with connecting services to Winnipeg.
-Melbourne to Vancouver flights operate seasonally.
+Melbourne to Vancouver flights several times weekly.

 YOUR CANADA ADVENTURE BEGINS HERE